-So a book about the far lesser-known mafia women is irresistible for the primary reason that the authors offer in their introduction:
+So a book about the lesser-known mafia women is irresistible for the primary reason that the authors offer in their introduction:

 They are fascinating women because they push the boundaries of our dominant moral codes.

 S Hussain Zaidi is a well-credentialed investigative and crime journalist and has covered the Indian mafia for decades.
 A previous book by Zaidi, Black Friday, was made into a rather decent movie about the 1993 Bombay bomb blasts by another respected Bollywood director, Anurag Kashyap, and titled Black Friday.
 A later book, Mumbai Avengers, about the 2008 Mumbai blasts was adapted by director Kabir Khan into a not-very-good movie, Phantom.

 Jane Borges was a young sub-editor with The Asian Age when she was encouraged by Zaidi, then the editor, to write more and co-author this book with him.
-She talked about the book process, from concept to finish, in this interesting interview.
+She talked about the book development process, from concept to finish, in this interesting interview.

 Let me start with the positives.
 I liked that this book did not sensationalize crime, glorify these women, or present them as victims.
 There isn’t a murder scene on every other page, so don’t reach for this book if that’s what you’re looking for.

-There is an earnest desire to present the truth, so that, where the authors are not able to back up an anecdote with evidence, they are upfront and honest about it.
+There is an earnest desire to present the truth so that, where the authors are not able to back up an anecdote with evidence, they are upfront and honest about it.

 What I found disappointing, I must admit, is the way the stories were presented.
-A caveat: I tend to be more finicky about the issues below than your average reader because of my own writerly approaches and my stint as editor of a literary magazine.
+A caveat: I tend to be more finicky about the issues below than your average reader because of my own writerly approaches and my stint as the editor-in-chief of a literary magazine.
 I realize that many others will not be bothered by these things.

 Third, there isn’t more factual information than what we might find in the public domain by simply googling these women.
 Of course, the book saves us the time of having to read through several links without knowing which ones are truthful — Indian news media is definitely not known for integrity and veracity.

 I did get through the book, however, because of my fascination with the overall subject and these shadowy, little-known brave mafia women who risked a lot for their lovers/husbands/benefactors.

-If I had to pick the one woman who most fascinated me, I’d say it was Gangubai Kathiawadi–the matriarch of Kamathipura, Mumbai’s most well-known and India’s oldest, British-era red-light district.
+If I had to pick the one woman who most fascinated me, I’d say it was Gangubai Kathiawadi, the matriarch of Kamathipura, Mumbai’s most well-known and India’s oldest, British-era red-light district.
 She had been sold there by her own husband, with whom she had run away from her home in Gujarat.

-Women who secure and wield power in predominantly male fields in patriarchal, class-bound, caste-ridden societies are, as Zaidi wrote in his introduction and Bharadwaj in his foreword, highly complex and unusually clever.
+Women who secure and wield power in predominantly male fields in patriarchal, class-bound, caste-ridden societies are, as Zaidi writes in his introduction and Bharadwaj in his foreword, highly complex and unusually clever.
 I wish this book had shown us more than faint, fleeting glimpses of their complexity and cleverness.

-Oh, if you’d like to “watch” the book narrated, here you go.
+If you’d like to “watch” the book narrated, here you go.
 I have not watched this as I discovered the videos after reading the book.
 They appear to be verbatim text, though.